 Click Finish to close the wizard.

-In Solution Explorer, right-click the name of your ASP.NET project, and then click Add New Item.
+In Solution Explorer, right-click on the ASP.NET project, and then choose Add > New Item.

-In the Add New Item dialog box, select WCF Data Service item template from the Web category.
+In the Add New Item dialog box, select the WCF Data Service item template from the Web category.

 For the name of the service, type